Persilschein: Denazification certificates

 The term Persilschein dates back to the denazification period in Germany.
 For a German to be given a Persilschein meant to be given a certificate that they had a clean political past.
 Suspected Nazi offenders could be exonerated by statements from others, ideally victims or former enemies of the Nazi regime, and thus accepted as having a good reputation.

 Colloquially the affected person was said to be "washed clean" of accusations of Nazi sympathies; "cleanliness" in this context meaning "innocent".
-They were attested as having a so-called "white vest" and were now allowed to apply for a house or open a business again.
+They were attested as having a so-called "white vest" (innocence) and were now allowed to apply for a house or open a business again.
 During 1948, the interest of the Americans in systematic denazification waned markedly as the Cold War and the threat from the Soviet bloc hove increasingly into view.
 Faster processes were introduced to bring denazification to a swift conclusion, however, that led to questionable judgements.